Spyderisk/issue-porter/README.md

 # Issue-Porter

-Minimum Python Version: 3.12.1
+* Minimum Python Version: 3.12.1
-Gitlab API version: v4
+* GitLab API version: v4
-Github API version: 2022-11-28
+* GitHub API version: 2022-11-28

 ## About

 This is a tool to port issues from GitLab to GitHub.
-There are several such tools around, but as of March 2024 this appears to be the most complete and effective.
+There are several such tools around, but as of March 2024 Issue Porter appears to be the most complete and effective.
 There are outstanding items to fix (see TODO section below) but this is a very good start.
 We would love to have your corrections and improvements.

 More of the technical documentation is in the configuration file, see `example_config.toml` for details.